ArctosDB/documentation-wiki/_how_to/How-to-Use-Code-Tables.markdown

 ---
-title: Code Tables
+title: How To Create and Maintain Code Table Values
 layout: default_toc
 author: Dusty McDonald
 date: 2017-12-15
 ---

-# How to use code tables
+# How To Create and Maintain Code Table Values

 Much of Arctos is controlled by code tables.
 This document serves as a guide to creating and maintaining values.